AnDamazio/dart-repository/README.md

-This is a basic Flutter learning repository
+This is a basic Dart learning repository